UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/FutureTodosKnownIssues.md

 Color scheme for the combo chart needs to be changed
 * Making a map of where people walk through the garden
 * Refactor top 20 Charts on the server side
 * Drop-down menu for charts to select which to display
+* Top 20 Charts should include both the common name and cultivar

 Potential Problems
 Server: